-The Dialog Token field is set to a nonzero value chosen by the non-AP MLD sending the Link Reconfiguration Request frame.
+The Dialog Token field is set to a nonzero value chosen by the non-AP MLD sending the Link Reconfiguration Request frame (#20014)if the Link Reconfiguration Request frame is transmitted other than in response to a Link Reconfiguration Notify frame.
+It is set to the Dialog Token value received in the Link Reconfiguration Notify frame if the Link Reconfiguration Request frame is transmitted in response to that Link Reconfiguration Notify frame.